vedantgoenka/ops-sim/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-A Python tool for analyzing and syncing operational simulation data with Google Sheets.
+A helper tool for an operations simulation to analyze and sync data every cycle with Google Sheets.

 ## Overview